MTU Logo

 2. The computer power supply:

-• The power supply can be failing over several months, randomly restarting the computer, until it finally dies and the computer will not start up at all.
+• The power supply can be failing over several months, randomly restarting the computer, until it finally dies and the computer will not start at all.

 3. The Computer RAM: